-The latency tests were run on a Sun UltraSPARC 30 with a single 300 Mhz CPU, running SunOS 5.5.1.
-The Event Channel and test applications were built with Sun C++ 4.2 with -fast optimization.
-Two tests were performed.
-In the first test the consumers, suppliers, and Event Channel were collocated in the same process to eliminate ORB remote communication overhead.
-In the second test two identical processes were created and the consumers in each process subscribed to both local and remote events.
-In both tests, there was no other significant activity on the workstation during the benchmarking.
-All tests were run in the Solaris real-time scheduling class so they had the highest software priority (but below hardware interrupts) [16].
+These tests were run on a Sun UltraSPARC 2 with two 167 Mhz CPUs, running SunOS 5.5.1.
+The Event Channel and test applications were built with g++2.7.2 with -02 optimization.
+Consumers, suppliers, and the Event Channel were all co-located in the same process to eliminate ORB remote communication overhead.
+Furthermore, there was no other significant activity on the workstation during testing.
+All tests were run in the Solaris real-time scheduling class, so they had the highest software priority (but below hardware interrupts) [13].

-In the single process case, we determined the best-case supplier-to-consumer latency was $\sim$ 60 $\mu$ secs.
-In each case, as the number of suppliers and/or consumers increased, the latency increased as well, as shown in Table 1 and Table 2.
+With the single-threaded Event Channel, we measured a best-case supplier-to-consumer latency of ~90 μ secs.
+"Best-case" refers to a single supplier and single consumer registered with Event Channel.
+The supplier received a timeout every 250 milliseconds and then sent a timestamped event to the consumer.
+As the number of suppliers and/or consumers increased, the latency increased as well, as shown in Table 1.